Mission & Goals

 Some projects are nearing completion, some will be completed within the next year or two, and others are just getting off the ground.
 Since 2007, the Port's land development projects have stimulated more than 800 private sector jobs and fostered $52.2 million in taxable assessed property value.
 Construction sales on those projects generated more than $4.7 million for state and local tax coffers.
 The work the port undertakes is guided by a formal comprehensive scheme developed with significant public input and defining the port's major business lines.
 View the Port of Kennewick's Comprehensive Scheme of Development and Harbor Improvements and comp scheme amendment Resolution 2013-10 related to Vista Field airport closure & redevelopment.

+In 2015 Port of Kennewick was honored with the first-ever Washington Public Ports Association Community Outreach Award for our extensive work to engage and involve the community in planning for redevelopment of the former Vista Field airport.
 In 2011, the Confederated Tribes of the Umatilla Indian Reservation held a blessing ceremony for the habitat and recreation improvements the Port made to the Clover Island causeway's west shoreline; and the Port received the Washington Aggregates and Concrete Association's first-ever, Concrete Community Award to honor the Clover Island Lighthouse.
 The Building Industry Association of Washington named the Port's Clover Island Lighthouse their Community Improvement Project of the Year for 2010.
+The City of Kennewick/Kennewick Arts Commission recognized the Port with their 2010 Visual Arts Award for the Clover Island Public Art Project.
 The Port received the 2009 Governor's Award for Workforce and Economic Development Best Practices Award for the Spaulding Business Park Development.
 View more details.
 The Port of Kennewick also received the Governor's 2009 Smart Communities Award for involvement in the Tri-Cities Rivershore Enhancement Council.
 The Port of Kennewick’s Clover Island Marina Renovation project was honored as the 2008 top construction project of the year in the heavy/industrial category by the Associated General Contractors (AGC) of Washington.
 The Port received the 2007 Downtown Revitalization Award from the City of Kennewick and the Historic Downtown Kennewick partnership.
 And as part of the Tri-Cities Rivershore Enhancement Council, the Port of Kennewick was named 2006 Tourism Champions of the Year by the Tri-Cities Visitor & Convention Bureau.